 Within a matter of 5 months, Maya’s eczema grew lesser and lesser and soon she didn’t have any scar to show that she once had eczema.
 She could see and feel her skin eczema for the very first time.
 Ullenka’s boys who had severe eczema from a young age, on their arms, legs, stomach, and back, did not have many flare-ups within a month after being on the diet.
 From being riddled with eczema severely, Maya only has the occasional mild eczema attacks since she started this diet.1

 Being on the diet was difficult but not as hard as having eczema.
-Seeing how light it made her body feel, Ullenka decided to put her and husband on
+Seeing how light it made her body feel, Ullenka decided to put her and husband on the diet too.

 Getting creative with a raw vegan diet was one other challenge but they realized that there are so many ways to enjoy food without meat or dairy.2